boots-edu/textbook/source/text/10-webz-advanced/events.md

 The <> syntax is used to specify one or more **type parameters** that alter the class internally to support that type.

 Now we can pass that type of data to the notify method.
-The type parameter specifies the type expected for the next method.
+The type parameter specifies the type expected for the notify method.
 Using the wrong type will be an error.

 {: .no-run }